15 Psychological Techniques to Enhance Intelligence & Boost Memory

 15. Stephen King.

-1. Believing in every negative thought you have.
+1. Believing every negative thought you have.

-2. Not seeking help for mental health issues or memory problems
+2. Not seeking help for mental health issues or memory problems.

-7. Poisoning your brain or using medicines.
+7. Poisoning your brain or using harmful medications.

-11. Eating Late at Night.
+11. Eating late at night.

 15. How to Unlock Your Full Potential

-16. Conclusion and Main Lessons
+16. Conclusion and Key Takeaways